-Daikokuten (kubera) is believed as the god of prosperity in Hinduism and Buddhism.
-The small and big statues of the Daikokuten is kept at most houses and shops and it is also believed as the symbol that brings wealth and good luck.
-Daikokuten is one among the seven lucky gods of Japan.
+Daikokuten is believed to be the god of prosperity in Hinduism and Buddhism.
+Daikokuten statues, both big and small, are kept inside many households and shops to bring wealth and good luck.
+Daikokuten is one of the seven lucky gods of Japan.

 The laughing Buddha, also known as Hotei, is another statue available in various poses.
 These are also made of metal or ceramic.
 A popular color includes the golden one holding a beaded chain in one hand and a big bag on its shoulder.
 The symbol of this fat and jolly god is also believed to bring good fortune, good luck, and good health if kept at houses and shops.
 Hotei is another god belonging to the Japanese seven gods of fortune.